Kronstadt rebellion: Final attack

 The column attacking Petrograd Gate from the east, however, was successful.
 One group breached the city walls north of the gate, followed by another group's march through the gate itself.
 Their losses had been great outside the city walls but inside they found a "veritable hell" with bullets seemingly from every window and roof.
 Fighting proceeded through the streets.
 Liberated Bolshevik prisoners joined the assault.
 Women supplied and nursed the defense.
 A late-afternoon rebel counterattack nearly drove the Bolsheviks from the city when a regiment of Petrograd volunteers arrived as Bolshevik backup.
 In the early evening, Oranienbaum artillery entered and ravaged the city.
 Later that evening, the northern cadets captured the Kronstadt headquarters, taking prisoners, and met the southern forces in the center of town.
 As forts fell, the battle was mostly over by midnight.
 The government held most structures by noon on March 18 and defeated the last resistance in the afternoon.
 The Bolsheviks had won.

 Both sides suffered casualties on par with the civil war's deadliest battles.
 The American consulate at Vyborg estimated 10,000 Bolsheviks dead, wounded, or missing, including 15 Congress delegates.
 Finland asked Russia to remove the bodies on the ice, fearing a public health hazard after the thaw.
 There are no reliable reports for rebel deaths, but one report estimated 600 dead, 1,000 wounded, and 2,500 imprisoned, though more were killed in vengeance as the battle subsided.
+Tukhachevsky had discussed the possible use of gas shells and balloons from Petrograd to end the Kronstadt rebellion.
+Russia had shared a common interest in chemical weapons with other Great Powers since World War I. A military commission headed by Sergei Sheydeman decided to attack the Kronstadt forts through means of chemical shells and balloons.
 Trotsky and his commander-in-chief, Sergey Kamenev, had approved chemical warfare by gas shells and balloons against Kronstadt if the resistance continued.
+The plan had been drawn up by a group of students at the Higher Chemical High School.
+Trotsky would later create The Society of Chemical Defence and defend the use of smoke screen.
+The Military Revolutionary Council would also discuss the need for sleeping gas in the aftermath of the Kronstadt rebellion.

 Faced with the prospect of summary executions, about 8,000 Kronstadt refugees (mostly soldiers) crossed into Finland within a day of Kronstadt's fall, about half of the rebel forces.
 Petrichenko and members of the Kronstadt Revolutionary Committee were among the first to flee, with 800 arriving before the end of the assault.
 The sailors' final acts were to sabotage Kronstadt's defenses, removing parts of weapons and equipment.
 The battleship crews, upon discovering their leaders' desertion, disobeyed their command to destroy the ships and instead arrested their officers and surrendered to the Bolsheviks.